Average Weather in September in Mykonos Greece

 To show variation within the month and not just the monthly total, we show the rainfall accumulated over a sliding 31-day period centered around each day.

-The average sliding 31-day rainfall during September in Mykonos is increasing, starting the month at 0.1 inches, when it rarely exceeds 0.5 inches, and ending the month at 0.7 inches, when it rarely exceeds 2.0 inches.
+The average sliding 31-day rainfall during September in Mykonos is increasing, starting the month at 0.1 inches, when it rarely exceeds 0.5 inches or falls below -0.0 inches, and ending the month at 0.7 inches, when it rarely exceeds 2.0 inches.

 Average Monthly Rainfall in September